hbk4mask/hbk4mask.github.io/_posts/2020-05-26-why-dont-drink-enough-water.md

 ---

-You all must heard or read at some point of your life about drinking certain amount of water for proper functioning of your body.
+You all must heard or read almost every month about drinking certain amount of water for proper functioning of your body.
 Some of you also know water flushes toxins from the organs, takes nutrients to the cells, cushions the joints, and helps us digest the food we eat.

 Proper amount of water intake is essential for our overall well being.
 But even after knowing how it’s necessary to drink enough water, almost 90% of us fail to drink the recommended amount of water.
 And not only we miss the recommended amount of water intake, we miss it by a significant margin.